sg893052/sonic-buildimage/L2/PAC/PortAccessControl.md

 ### 1.3.2 Configuration and Management Requirements
 This feature shall support CLI and REST based configurations.

 List of configuration shall include the following:
-- enable PAC feature globally.
-- configure the number of supplicants that are re-authenticated per second.
 - enable the Authentication monitor mode on the switch.
 - configure the authentication method for port-based access to the switch.
 - configuration parameters that needed to format attribute1 for MAB requests to the RADIUS server.